-013 Vocational Education - Months of Employment
+013 Career & Technical Education - Months of Employment

-Provides funding for salaries and associated benefits for classroom teachers of secondary students who elect to enroll in vocational and technical education programs.
+Provides funding for salaries and associated benefits for classroom teachers of secondary students who elect to enroll in Career and Technical Education programs.

-014 Vocational Education - Program Support Funds
+014 Career & Technical Education - Program Support

-Provides funding to assist in expanding, improving, modernizing, and developing quality vocational education programs.
+Provides funding to assist in expanding, improving, modernizing, and developing quality Career and Techinical Education programs.